TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Save As
   Saves the current script to a new file within a selected folder.

-  Move the cursor to this button, press click on the mouse and the following file dialogue will be displayed:
+  Move the cursor to this button, press click on the mouse and the file dialogue in :numref:`savedialg` will be displayed:

+.. _savedialg:
 .. figure:: images/kblockly-save-dialogue.png
    :width: 500
    :align: center